 When it came to choosing a setting Firefly looked toward a new time and place for their next title.
 East Asia was chosen as a suitable framework for the warlords, new siege equipment, gunpowder and troops from the game’s four different nations.
 After just over a year in active development Stronghold: Warlords was revealed at E3 2019 and eventually released on Steam and GOG in March 2021.
 Warlords enjoyed a warm critical reception at launch, became a global top seller on Steam that month and one of the highest rated Stronghold games on Metacritic.

-Today work continues on titles including Stronghold: Definitive Edition, as well as a new Unreal Engine 5 entry in the Stronghold series and Romans: Age of Caesar, the spiritual successor to Stronghold Kingdoms, which is now in open beta on PC.
+Today work continues on titles including Stronghold: Definitive Edition, as well as a new Unreal Engine 5 entry in the Stronghold series and Romans: Age of Caesar, available on PC in open beta and coming soon to mobile.
 As a franchise Stronghold has now sold over 7 million units, with the early games given a new lease of life in the form of free HD updates and re-releases on digital retailers like Steam and GOG.
-The company currently has around 30 staff and an enduring passion for unique strategy games, satisfying both long term fans and castle lovers everywhere.
+The company currently has around 40 staff and an enduring passion for unique strategy games, satisfying both long term fans and castle lovers everywhere.